Lake Traverse

 Lake Traverse is an 11200 acre lake along the border between the U.S. states of Minnesota and South Dakota, and is the southernmost body of water in the Hudson Bay watershed of North America.
 Lake Traverse is drained at its north end by the northward-flowing Bois de Sioux River, a tributary of the Red River of the North.
 A U.S. Army Corps of Engineers dam at the outflow regulates the lake's level.
 The Mustinka River flows into the lake just above the dam.

 Lake Traverse Indian Reservation of the Dakota Sioux lies on the west shore of the lake.

+Geography

 The Traverse Gap, a low continental divide and part of the Laurentian Divide, separates the south end of Lake Traverse from Big Stone Lake.
 Big Stone Lake is the headwaters of the south-flowing Minnesota River, part of the Mississippi River System.
 Prehistorically, the south end of Lake Traverse was the southern outlet of glacial Lake Agassiz across the Traverse Gap into Glacial River Warren; that river carved the valley now occupied by the present-day Minnesota River.
 The town of Browns Valley, Minnesota lies within the gap between the two lakes.